 Diatom taxonomy and evolution

-Diatoms are one of the most successful and diverse groups of algae on Earth.
+Diatoms are one of the most successful and diverse groups of algae on Earth, making them excellent model organisms for microbial Eukaryotes.
 Yet, despite their ubiquity, functional importance, and practical applications, we have only superficially explored global diatom diversity.
 Thus, one of the main missions of the DiCE lab is to describe and document this diversity using modern morphological and molecular approaches.

-In addition to studying diatom diversity, we are similarly interested in how individual diatom species assemble into communities, and how these communities differ across space.
-Thus, the second main objective of the DiCE lab is to understand mechanisms of community assembly.
-Here, we investigate why some species are found in some places, while others are absent, which factors promote more or less diversity, and quantify the respective roles of dispersal and selection in community formation.
+Microbes make up the bulk of the world’s taxonomic and functional diversity, yet it remains poorly understood how individual species assemble into communities, and how these communities differ across space.
+Thus, the second main objective of the DiCE lab is to understand mechanisms of microbial community assembly.
+Here, we investigate why some species are found in some places while others are not, which factors promote more or less diversity, and quantify the respective importance of dispersal and selection in community formation.

 Ecosystem function and biogeochemical cycling